 The November 30th terminus of 2020’s record Atlantic hurricane season brings much relief to us here at Everglades Wonder Gardens.
 Both Hurricane Sally and Hurricane Eta affected our region and served as reminders to pay close attention to the weather resources at our fingertips.
 Lightning-fast access to live doppler radar, Tropical Tidbits, the National Hurricane Center, TropicalWeather Reddit, and HurricaneTrack is essential.
 Of equal importance, stakes, half-inch plastic tree tape, half-inch mule tape, and a hammer should be on hand for a rapid response to wind damage.
 Gardeners in South Florida who have weathered many hurricanes possess intrinsic respect for these storms.
 Amid the all-encompassing confusion that surrounds hurricane season, these gardeners become amateur meteorologists who nerd out about every tropical depression beyond the horizon.

 Decades of rampant development led to the destruction of many roadside tourist attractions like Everglades Wonder Gardens.
 The Wonder Gardens is one of the few remaining cultural icons of Old Florida.
 Our tight-knit horticultural crew reveres this hallowed artifact from a bygone era and employs unconventional methods to preserve its well-being for future generations.
+Know more about garden hand tools.

 The author of this piece is Marshall Nathanson, EWG horticultural technician, and a friend of Garden Simply!